Matoaca, Virginia

 Matoaca is a census-designated place (CDP) in Chesterfield County, Virginia, United States.
 The population was 2,725 at the 2020 census.
-It is named after the Pamunkey princess Matoaka who was better known by her nickname "Pocahontas".
+It is named after the Pamunkey Paramount Chief’s daughter Matoaka who was better known by her nickname "Pocahontas".
 It was near the site of an Appomattoc village Matoka or Matoks, which was reputedly her girlhood home, and the palace town of the weroansqua Oppussoquionuske.

 In 2016 it was listed as No. 42 in CNN Money's Top 50 Places to Live in the United States.

 History

 Olive Hill was listed on the National Register of Historic Places in 1975.

 The Appomattox River is a nearly 160-mile-long water source once used as a pathway for early colonists.
 Its name is derived from the Indian tribe that once inhabited its banks.
 Because the Appomattox runs into the James River, it was a crucial port in Virginia during the Civil War as it allowed for larger ships to dock when necessary.
 In the spring of 1865, after the town of Petersburg had been taken over and destroyed during the Appomattox Campaign, the Confederates attempted to slow the persecution by the Union Army by burning the high bridge that ran across the Appomattox River.
 Failing to do so, the Confederate Army was later forced to surrender at Appomattox Court House.